 At the end of the Bazaar of Kerman, the last historical and creditable monument is the Jame mosque of Kerman.
 This mosque which is built in the 14th century is the main place for Moslems prayer in Kerman.
 This beautiful mosque with its central courtyard and symmetrical porches - tall tiled minarets - Islamic decorations and very delicate and colorful tiles will amaze you with its beauty.
 So do not miss this opportunity.
 Read more: The mosques in Islamic cities

 Kerman Grand Mosque is the last historical monument that you will visit in the Kerman Bazaar complex.
 Now is the time to leave this historical complex.
 We continue the path to Shohada Square (500 meters) and in the corner of the square, there is a valuable historical building with 3 domes.
 This tomb, which is known as the Moshtaghie Dome or Three Domes, is one of the historical buildings related to the Qajar period(1789 to 1925).
 There are three domes in this mausoleum, in fact, each of these domes belongs to one of the most famous Sufis of the Qajar period.
-Two domes decorated with tiles, one belonging to the tomb of Mushtaq Ali Shah and the other belonging to the tomb of Kowsar Ali Shah Hamedani.
+Two domes are decorated with tiles, one belonging to the tomb of Mushtaq Ali Shah and the other belonging to the tomb of Kowsar Ali Shah Hamedani.
 The brick dome in this tomb also belongs to Sheikh Ismail Herati.

 It is time for lunch, If you are searching for a delicious Iranian lunch in one of the traditional houses of Kerman this is the best choice.
-After walking in Kerman Bazaar and watching the most beautiful historical monuments, on the way from Moshtaghieh Dome to Zoroastrian Fire Temple(450 m far from), we suggest you one of the traditional House/Hotel and restaurant that offer you a varied range of Persian Foods at a traditional ambiance.
+After walking in Kerman Bazaar and watching the most beautiful historical monuments, on the way from Moshtaghieh Dome to Zoroastrian Fire Temple(450 m far from), we suggest you one of the traditional Houses/Hotels and restaurants that offer you a varied range of Persian Foods at a traditional ambiance.

 Borzou Amighi Street Shohada Street, Kerman